javier123454321/memorycaptures/README.md

 ## About MemoryCaptures.

 The company model is simple, we take photographs of people, whether at an event or at a restaurant, then give them the option to buy the picture.
 This framed photograph includes a digital copy which they can claim online.
+This model paid for my college education, and is surprisingly profitable so long as you have enough of a good vibe to not make things awkward.

   How it works to claim a photograph, when a customer gets a picture taken: